Insights into the physics of neutron star interiors from pulsar glitches: Pulsar glitches: general concepts

-The nature of the trigger for vortex unpinning is still unclear and proposals range from vortex avalanches \citep{ANDERSON1975,pines_1999ptgr,melatos07} to hydrodynamical instabilities \citep{Andersson_PRL_twostream,Glampedakis2009,Khomenko2019PhRvD} or crust quakes \citep{RUDERMAN1969,alpar_crab_crack,giliberti2020MNRAS}.
-Recently, during the observation of the 2016 Vela glitch, changes in the pulsar magnetosphere have been observed\footnote{ An even more dramatic change was observed in the high-magnetic field pulsar J1119-6127, where the pulse profile switched from single to double following large glitch \citep{Weltevrede2011MNRAS}. } \citep{palfreyman+2018}.
-This may be a consequence of one of the trigger processes listed above, in particular a quake \citep{bansgrove2020}, or it may even be a clue of the involvement of the magnetic field itself during the glitch phenomenon \citep{Ruderman1998}.
-This interpretation seems to be also supported by the recent analysis of \citet{ashton2020arXiv}, that reveals an increased flickering activity of the magnetosphere around the glitch epoch.
+The nature of the trigger for vortex unpinning is still unclear and proposals range from self-triggered vortex avalanches \cite{ANDERSON1975,pines_1999ptgr,MP08} to hydrodynamic instabilities \cite{Andersson_PRL_twostream,melatos07,Glampedakis2009,Khomenko2019PhRvD} and starquakes -- the failure of the solid crust due to the progressive reduction in the centrifugal force \cite{RUDERMAN1969}, see also \cite{alpar_crab_crack,Franco2000ApJ,giliberti2020MNRAS,Rencoret_quake_2021}.
+During the 2016 Vela glitch, changes in the pulsar's magnetosphere have been observed\footnote{ Another dramatic change was observed in the high-magnetic field pulsar J1119-6127, where the pulse profile switched from single to double following a large glitch \cite{Weltevrede2011MNRAS}. } \cite{palfreyman+2018}, which could be a consequence of the process triggering the glitch, like a crustal quake exciting Alfv\'en waves \cite{bansgrove2020}, or even a clue of the involvement of the magnetic field as a driving force triggering glitches \cite{Ruderman1998}.
+Some degree of correlation between magnetospheric activity and glitches is also supported by the recent analysis in \cite{ashton2020arXiv}, which reveals an increased flickering activity of the magnetosphere around the glitch epoch.
 This result, if confirmed, is interesting, as the flickering activity may be linked to precursors and aftershocks, much like in terrestrial earthquakes.
-If this is the case, then in Fig.~\ref{fig:pinningladscape} the relaxation to a new metastable vortex configuration can be triggered before the local critical tilt of the energy landscape is reached, because the quake provides an initial kick to initiate the process.
+If this is the case, the relaxation to a new metastable configuration (see Fig.~\ref{fig:pinningladscape}) could be triggered even before the local critical tilt of the energy landscape is reached, since the quake provides an initial kick -- or ``activation energy'' -- to initiate the avalanche.